 Geoff Stewart's practice focuses on complex litigation.

-Geoff was part of the trial team that represented the City of Detroit in its bankruptcy case in 2013 and 2014, handling matters involving the City's eligibility for bankruptcy protection, the feasibility of its plan of adjustment, and challenges to the priority of bondholder claims.
-More recently, he has represented investors in litigation arising from the multi-billion dollar bankruptcy of a major casino operator.
+Geoff was part of the trial team that represented the City of Detroit in its bankruptcy case in 2013 and 2014, handling matters involving the city's eligibility for bankruptcy protection, the feasibility of its plan of adjustment, and challenges to the priority of bondholder claims.
+More recently, he was part of the trial team that represented second priority noteholders in the chapter 11 case of Caesars Entertainment Operating Company.

 Much of Geoff's practice is international.
 Between 2007 and 2011, he represented Prince Jefri Bolkiah of Brunei in global litigation involving claims of breach of fiduciary duty and enforcement of judgments.
-He also has represented clients in arbitrations involving domestic and international disputes and has served as an arbitrator himself.
+Later, he successfully represented the Indian National Congress party in litigation brought against it in New York under the Alien Tort Statute.
+Geoff also has represented clients in arbitrations involving domestic and international disputes and has served as an arbitrator himself.